We may receive compensation when you click on links to products from our partners.

 Why did you leave your last employer?

-If you’re unemployed, it should be enough to say that your employer was making cuts to the workforce due the economic situation.
+If you’re unemployed, it should be enough to say that your employer was making cuts to the workforce due to the economic situation.
 If you’re in a job that you’re looking to leave, it’s enough to say that you’re looking for new challenges.

 Aren’t you overqualified for this position?

 This can be a particularly tricky question at a time when graduate jobs are thin on the ground and many applicants are just looking to get whatever form of income they can.
-An interviewer looking at your CV may be concerned that you’re only taking this job until a better opportunity comes along (possibly because it’s true).
+An interviewer looking at your cv may be concerned that you’re only taking this job until a better opportunity comes along (possibly because it’s true).

-What you need to do here is come up with specific, convincing sounding reasons why you want to work for this company, and give the impression that you will be there for the long haul and open to promotions.
+What you need to do here is come up with specific, convincing-sounding reasons why you want to work for this company and give the impression that you will be there for the long haul and open to promotions.